jmtt89/AndroidAppDemo/README.md

 //>> Nota, capaz existe una forma de automatizar esto o realizarlo sin necesidad de recurrir al personal de ogangi, actualmente yo lo que hago es solicitarle a Manu u Oscar

 Send a email to {Por definir preguntale a pancho} with **google-services.json** attached for request a linking the credentials and handler the push service.

+After you complete the registration, download the **google-services.json** file and add to your project.

 --------